Theory of Operation

 The cbuild utility controls the overall build process.
 It has two operating modes:

-• build mode generates the application and is default command (no explicit command required).
+- build mode generates the application and is the default command (no explicit command required).

-• setup mode generates the setup information for an IDE to populate dialogs, IntelliSense, and project outline views.
+- setup mode generates the setup information for an IDE to populate dialogues, IntelliSense, and project outline views.

 Details of the build mode